3D printing has taken the world by storm over the past few years.

 Should these trends continue, Ansys looks like a solid investment for the foreseeable future.

 Sigma Labs (NASDAQ: SGLB)

-This quality assurance can help companies expand their additive manufacturing operations.
-The software can replace manual quality checks to some degree, which can help companies work more efficiently.
+It can replace manual quality checks to some degree, helping companies work more efficiently.

 Best Medical 3D Printing Stocks

 Materialise is another one of the top 3D printing stocks that Wall Street has its eye on right now.

 The company is based in Belgium and has a strong reputation in the industry.

 Three key sectors shape the Materialise business – additive manufacturing services, 3D printing software, and medical manufacturing.